Skip to content

 Per-Connection Load Balancing

 MWAN balances on a per-IP-connection basis.
-A single-stream speed test or FTP transfer to one server will only use one WAN link at a time and will not reflect the aggregate bandwidth.
+A single-stream speed test or FTP transfer to one server will only use one WAN link and will not reflect aggregate bandwidth.
 Load balancing benefits are realised when multiple hosts access multiple destinations simultaneously, spreading sessions across links.

 DNS Resolution with ISP Restrictions

 Some ISPs block external DNS queries transiting their network.
 If users lose Internet access when traffic is balanced to a particular ISP link, verify DNS resolution is functional on that link.
-In this case, configure an internal DNS server or use the ISP-provided DNS server address instead of public resolvers such as 8.8.8.8.
+Use an internal DNS server or the ISP-provided DNS address instead of public resolvers such as 8.8.8.8.

 Interface ISP Subnet Capacity Metric Weight Role